-Using the latest in laser technology, patients who suffer from conditions such as hyperopia (long-sightedness), presbyopia (ageing eyes), astigmatism, or myopia (short-sightedness), can be safe in the knowledge that Laser Eye Surgery is statistically the safest medical procedure in the world.
+Using the latest in laser technology, patients who suffer from conditions such as myopia (short-sightedness), hyperopia (long-sightedness), presbyopia (ageing eyes), and astigmatism, can be safe in the knowledge that Laser Eye Surgery is statistically the safest medical procedure in the world.

-However, not all patients are eligible for treatment.
-And for that reason, it is important to be aware of the alternative options available to help correct your vision.
+On top of that, suitability rates have risen to the point that we’re able to treat 98 percent of patients.
+Unfortunately, though, not all patients are eligible for treatment.
+And so it’s important to be aware of what alternative options are available to help correct your vision.

-We will take a brief look at some of those alternative options for the most common of eye conditions.
+In this article, we’re going to take a brief look at a few of those alternative options, as well as at the possibility of Laser Eye Surgery, for some of the most common eye conditions.

 Alternative Treatments For Hyperopia

-In the developing world, the majority of people who suffer from hyperopia will already be aware of the fact and will be using glasses or contact lenses to counter the effects.
-Such people tend to have very flat corneas or shorter eyes and therefore, if they would like to address the issue permanently, their options are to steepen the cornea with Laser Eye Surgery or to insert intraocular lenses into the eye.
+Such people tend to have very flat corneas or shorter eyes.
+Glasses and contacts offer great temporary solutions to these problems.
+However, if you would like to address the issue permanently, the only options are to steepen the cornea with Laser Eye Surgery or to insert intraocular lenses into the eye.

-At London Vision Clinic we correct hyperopia using one of two Laser Eye Surgery techniques, LASIK or PRK.
+At London Vision Clinic, we correct hyperopia using one of two Laser Eye Surgery techniques, LASIK or LASEK/PRK.

 Alternative Treatments To Improving Reading Vision